Dreaming of warm weather? We have the perfect cake for you.

 The best part of summer is picking fresh berries and using them in culinary creations or simply eating them fresh off the vine.
-While strawberries are readily available at your local grocer, picking them up at a farmers market or simply picking them yourself, supports the local farm and farmer.
+While strawberries are readily available at your local grocer, picking them up at a farmers’ market or simply picking them yourself, supports your local farm and farmer.

 Note: Angel Food Cake “sets” during the cooling process.
 Turn your cake upside down on wire rack to cool, otherwise your cake will collapse.

 - 1 3/4 c granulated sugar

 - 1 c + 2 Tablespoons cake flour

 - 1/4 teaspoon salt

 - 1 1/2 teaspoon cream of tartar